 Epson internally manufactures key components such as printheads for inkjet printers.
 At the same time, our suppliers also provide us with many of the parts needed for manufacturing.
 Therefore, our quality assurance programs go beyond the Epson Group.
 We share our approach to quality with our suppliers and work with them to improve quality.

 For example, we stipulate our basic quality assurance policies and requirements in quality assurance standards, verify the quality of parts by visiting suppliers, and give them advice about ways to improve.
-In addition, we hold meetings with suppliers and our own people who are in charge of supplier quality control at our operations divisions to improve quality assurance programs.

 Global Sharing of Service & Support Information

 Epson has built service and support organizations around the world so that our customers can use our products and services with confidence.